operio-dev/operio-whitepaper/docs/06_technology_stack.md

 - Circuit breakers and retry logic designed for autonomous decision-making
 - Built-in A/B testing framework for agent behavior optimization

 **Why Node.js + Rust**: Node.js gives us the velocity to iterate on business logic rapidly.
 Rust handles the performance-critical paths where agent coordination happens.
-Most importantly, both ecosystems have exceptional AI/ML libraries—we're not locked into Python's limitations.
+Most importantly, both ecosystems have exceptional AI/ML libraries; we're not locked into Python's limitations.

 ---